We find a measurement gap in 100% of the accounts we audit. See what is hiding in yours. We find gaps in 100% of audits. Get your free audit

 PPC Ad Copy Tip #6: Use Real Numbers & Data

 When you write ad copy, you must be specific about your product or service.
 This is especially true when it comes to numbers.
-If you say your product is “cheap,” people will naturally wonder how cheap.
-But if you say it’s “$9.99,” they know exactly how much they’re saving.
+If you say your product is "cheap," people will naturally wonder how cheap.
+But if you put an exact price on it, they know exactly how much they are saving.

 Including specific numbers in your ad copy can help boost your CTR, making it easier for potential customers to understand what you're selling and trust more to make a conversion.